 At Crosshouse Primary School, we provide an inclusive community, where learners can achieve success for today and prepare for tomorrow by attaining, believing and achieving.
 For learners to achieve their full potential, they must learn in a safe, secure and nurturing learning environment, where their differences are recognised, respected and celebrated.
-Central to this are our five school values, which form key elements of our anti-bullying strategy:
+Central to this are our ten school values, with three identified specifically as key elements of our anti-bullying strategy: